-$(uapp) H \mid app \langle x, y@i \rangle z \longrightarrow{r} H \mid subst \langle x, y@i \rangle z$ where the derivation is in Appendix C.9.
+$(uapp) H \mid app \langle x, y@i \rangle z \longrightarrow{r} H \mid subst \langle x, y@i \rangle z$ where the derivation is in App.
+B.9 in the supplement.
 Again we arrived at the efficient translation where the hole in the first unique context is updated in-place (and in constant time) with a pointer to the second context.
-The full rules for application and composition are (with the derivations for the empty contexts in Appendix C.9):
+The full rules for application and composition are (with the derivations for the empty contexts in App.
+B.9 in the supplement):